Apart from making a garden bed look neat and finished, mulching provides a range of benefits.

 Organic Matter Has A Range Of Benefits

-We mostly use organic mulch in our gardens.
+Most of us use organic mulch in our gardens.
 This organic matter will decompose over time, adding rich organic compost to the garden soil.

 Adding organic matter has so many advantages.
 It helps retain moisture, adds nutrients and grows a biome in your soil.